How to Improve Social Intelligence & Improve Social Skills!

 Social Awareness

-Social awareness is closely related to self-awareness, but whereas self-awareness is focused inward, social awareness is focused outward. socially aware individuals are attuned to the emotions and needs of those around them.
+Social awareness is closely related to self-awareness, but whereas self-awareness is focused inward, social awareness is focused outward.
+Socially aware individuals are attuned to the emotions and needs of those around them.

 Relationship Management